cobbler/cobbler/docs/user-guide.rst

 API
 ###
-Cobbler also makes itself available as an XMLRPC API for use by higher level management software.
+Cobbler also makes itself available as an XML-RPC API for use by higher level management software.
 Learn more at https://cobbler.github.io

 Triggers